Learn

 One of the biggest mistakes investors make is ignoring capital gains until tax season.
 By then, it's too late to do anything about it.
 Clarity gives you a real-time view of your realized and unrealized gains across all your accounts, so you can make tax-smart decisions before December 31st — not after.

 Keeping track of your cost basis across multiple brokerages, crypto exchanges, and investment accounts is genuinely difficult without a tool.
-When you connect your accounts in Clarity, your cost basis and holding periods are tracked automatically, and potential wash sales are flagged before they happen.
+When you connect your accounts in Clarity, your cost basis and holding periods are tracked automatically, and you can spot tax-lot and holding-period issues before year-end.

 Start by understanding where you stand right now.
 Review your brokerage statements for any realized gains this year.
 Check whether your gains are short-term or long-term.
 If you have losing positions, consider whether tax-loss harvesting makes sense before year-end.